PTworkowski/e_school/README.md

 ```

-Install __requirements.txt__ with pythons library.
+Install __requirements.txt__ with python's library.
 ```sh
 pip install -r requariments.txt
 ```

 ## Usage <a name="usage"></a>

-Create migrations of models data base and running the server
+Make and run migrations, after that run the server.

 Windows
 ```sh